dflook/terraform-github-actions/terraform-version/README.md

 The best way to specify the version is using a [`required_version`](https://www.terraform.io/docs/configuration/terraform.html#specifying-a-required-terraform-version) constraint.

 The version to use is discovered from the first of:
-1. The version set in the TFC/TFE workspace if the module uses a `remote` backend or `cloud` configuration, and the remote workspace exists.
+1. The version set in the Terraform Cloud/Enterprise workspace if the module uses a `remote` backend or `cloud` configuration, and the remote workspace exists.
 2. A [`required_version`](https://www.terraform.io/docs/configuration/terraform.html#specifying-a-required-terraform-version)
    constraint in the terraform configuration.
 If the constraint is range, the latest matching version is used.
 3. A [tfswitch](https://warrensbox.github.io/terraform-switcher/) `.tfswitchrc` file in the module path